dxe290/helloisdi/aboutme.md

 ---
 layout: page
-title: About me
+title: CV
-subtitle: CV
+subtitle: academic
 ---

-Diona Espinosa
+### Diona Espinosa

-### Academic CV

 The Michelle Bowman Underwood Department of Modern Languages and Literatures University of Miami, Coral Gables, Miami, Florida

 Last updated 02/2024

 ORCID: http://orcid.org/0000-0002-5745-798X

 <sub>EDUCATION</sub>

 ABD, Ph.D. in Literary, Cultural, and Linguistic Studies (Spanish), The Michelle Bowman Underwood Department of Modern Languages and Literatures, University of Miami, Miami, Florida.
-Expected dissertation defense: May 2025, Dissertation Movements of Contemporary Documentary Theater in the Digital Era.
+Expected dissertation defense: May 2025,

+Dissertation Movements of Contemporary Documentary Theater in the Digital Era.
 The case of Cuba and Puerto Rico Dissertation Committee

-Dr. Lillian Manzor (Chair, Professor of Spanish)
+- Dr. Lillian Manzor (Chair, Professor of Spanish)
-Dr. Logan Connors (Chair of the Department, Professor of French) Dr. Allison Schifani (Associate Professor of Modern Languages and Literatures)
+- Dr. Logan Connors (Chair of the Department, Professor of French)
+- Dr. Allison Schifani (Associate Professor of Modern Languages and Literatures)
-Dr. Terri Francis (Associate Professor of Cinematic Arts, School of Communication, UM)
+- Dr. Terri Francis (Associate Professor of Cinematic Arts, School of Communication, UM)

 M.A. in Cultural Studies and Literature (Spanish), Department of Languages, Literatures and Cultures, 2018- 2020, University at Albany, SUNY, Albany, NY, United States